milos-aleksic/Docs/docs/Events/configuration.md

 # Configuration

+## Step 1.
+Set the App instance

-Please create a new Events App Instance.
+Create a new Events App Instance.
 If you are not familiar with this process please review the [official ZOO docs](http://www.yootheme.com/zoo/documentation/getting-started/create-a-new-app-instance).

-[Some screenshot]

-## Configuration params

-[info of the next options]

-- Unpublish Past Events
-- First Day of the Week
+You can adjust now or leave for later the general calendar and template options.
+Please review the [App Doc](Events/app.md).

+## Step 2.
+Set up the view

+The App is ready and you can proceede displaying it in the Frontend.
+Follow the [official ZOO docs](http://www.yootheme.com/zoo/documentation/getting-started/how-to-create-a-joomla-menu-link) to set up the Events App Frontpage view.

+## Step 3.
+Set up the Module

+Create and assign to a position a *ZOO Events* module setting up the App we have created in the Step 1 and the Menu Item created in the Step 2.

+For more information on the module please review it [Doc](Events/module.md).

-## Template params
+## Done!

-[info of the next options]

-- Day Template
-- Date Format
-- Custom Date Format
-- Day Show Title
+You can start populating your Events!